Vicccai/ClassRankerApp/README.md

 # Front-end Implementation

 # Back-end Implementation
-* Developed using Flask, SQLAlchemy.
+* Developed using Flask, SQLAlchemy and Python
 * Tested using Postman
-* Scraped https://www.cureviews.org/, https://www.ratemyprofessors.com/ and utilized Course Roster API to generate data for Course table
+* Scraped https://www.cureviews.org/, https://www.ratemyprofessors.com/ and utilized Course Roster API to generate data for Course, Breadth, Distribution and Professor tables
-*
+* Added a many—to—many relationship betw Course and Professor tables
+* Implemented user authentication with bcrypt
+* Deployed with Docker and Google Cloud

 # Product Design

+# Future goals

 Credit: tisuela for ratemyprof-api